davekempsell/CV/dk-cv.md

 **Bedford Modern School** (Aug 2019 - May 2022)
 _Senior Rowing Coach_

 - Whilst this role began as mostly delivering sports coaching, the advent of the pandemic in early 2020 led to the pastoral and leadership side of the position being hugely important.
 I was responsible for heading up coaching for the boys' side of a co-ed rowing program consisting of over 100 children aged 13-18.
-Working within the sports department of a large, independant day school, communication and planning was vital for delivering a successful program.
+Working within the sports department of a large, independent day school, communication and planning was vital for delivering a successful program.

 **Washington State University** (Aug 2016 - June 2019)
 _Women's Rowing - Assistant Coach_

 - Working in the Athletic Department of a PAC-12 school, this role comprised technical instruction, guidance, and support for a large multi-national team of athletes.
-I was also responsible for recruiting athletes from within the US, and around the world
+I was also responsible for recruiting athletes from within the US, and around the world.

 _Research Assistant_